-The Shelter In Place Orders that were enforced by Governers across the USA are slowly lifting, and that means that you’ll be able to get out and start enjoying your life again.
+The Shelter In Place Orders that governors across the USA enforced are slowly lifting, and that means that you’ll be able to get out and start enjoying your life again.

 Since the orders were put in place to keep us safe from the Coronavirus, many individuals have found themselves gaining a few pounds.

 Weight gain has been so common during the lockdown that the phenomenon has earned itself a nickname: the COVID-15.

 It’s not just humans who have struggled to stay active over recent weeks; many dogs will have also spent more time indoors snuggling with their owners than usual and might find that they’re less active and slightly larger.

 They’ve probably been spoiled with lots of extra treats too, and that won’t help their weight or energy levels!

 At Alliance Of Therapy Dogs, we understand the need to keep your furry friend active and happy and how hard it’s been over the past few months.